Xuxa: 1994–2000: Weekend shows

+After some serious health problems due to an overload of work, Xuxa decided to return to work exclusively in the Brazilian market.
 The presenter returned to her children's audience with Xuxa Park, the Brazilian version of a project of the same name that commanded in Spain.
-Xuxa's triumphant entrances continued, in one of the stages, she stepped out of a pyramid.
-In the last segment of the program, Xuxa arrived in her iconic spaceship.
-The program directed by Marlene Mattos gathered pictures, jokes and musical attractions was exhibited between 4 June 1994 and 6 January 2001 on Saturday mornings of TV Globo.
-The attraction was canceled abruptly due to the tragic fire that occurred on 11 January 2001 in the recording of its carnival special.
+Some elements of the Xou da Xuxa remained, others were modified or completely removed, but still present.
+The program also directed by Marlene Mattos and gathered games, specials and musical attractions was exhibited between 4 June 1994 and 6 January 2001 on Saturday mornings of TV Globo.
+The show was canceled abruptly due to a fire that occurred on 11 January 2001 in the recording of its carnival special.

-In parallel to Xuxa Park, Xuxa commanded Xuxa Hits between 8 January and 16 April 1995 on Sunday afternoons on TV Globo.
-The program came as a picture of Xuxa Park, but has become an independent program due to its great success.
+In parallel to Xuxa Park, Xuxa hosted Xuxa Hits between 8 January and 16 April 1995 on Sunday afternoons on TV Globo.
+The program came as a picture of Xuxa Park, but became an independent program due to its great success.
 In attraction, Xuxa received several musical attractions like bands, DJs and singers.
 After its end, the program returned to be only a painting of the Xuxa Park.

-Inspired by Xuxa Hits, the Planeta Xuxa was created, which premiered on 5 April 1997 and immediately became a fever among those who grew up following Xuxa's career.
+Inspired by Xuxa Hits, the Planeta Xuxa was created, and premiered on 5 April 1997.
 Initially, Planeta Xuxa was shown on TV Globo's Saturday afternoons, so Xuxa presented two shows simultaneously on the same day, as Xuxa Park occupied the broadcasters' mornings.
-As of 19 April 1998, the program began to be presented on Sunday afternoons due to the 1998 World Cup, remaining on Sundays until its end in 2002.
+From 19 April 1998, the program began to be presented on Sunday afternoons due to the 1998 World Cup, remaining on Sundays until its end in 2002.
 Planeta Xuxa was focused on the performances of musicians and bands.
 The program had the format of a discoteque, had the participation of the public and received famous guests.
-The attraction came to an end on 28 July 2002, due to the desire of Xuxa to return to children's television and the end of the partnership with the director Marlene Mattos.
+The attraction came to an end on 28 July 2002, due to Xuxa's desire to return to children's television and the end of the partnership with director Marlene Mattos.